jimccann-rh/nested-ova-ansible-ci/README.md

 # nested-ovf-ansible
 Create a dynamic vsphere setup (using dhcp)

-You will need a server to host your ovf files via http.
+You will need a server to host your ova files via http.
 I suggest: https://github.com/svenstaro/miniserve or you could use a s3 bucket.
-You will also need a dhcp server on your network that you create your nested vSphere in.:w
+You will also need a dhcp server on your network that you create your nested vSphere in.

 I got my ESXi ova from William Lam (just google)